openedx/openedx-wordpress-ecommerce/README.md

 # Open edX Compatibility

-- Palm or latest
 - Tested from Olive

-**NOTE:** Enrollment of users who are not platform users is only supported for versions after Palm.
+**NOTE:** Enrollment of users who are not platform users (Create course enrollment allowed) is only supported for versions equal to or after Quince.

 # Getting Help